-In addition, the current research results showed that customers' visual attention to the information on sports products (T-shirts) in rows 1 and 2 is more than in row 3.
-This finding is consistent with the research results of Espigares-Jurado et al. (2020), Muñoz-Leiva et al. (2021) as well as Sulikowski et al. (2021). indicating that more visual attention is paid to the images at the top of the website rather than to those at the bottom of the website, and is inconsistent with the research results of Schröter et al. (2021) as well as Boardman & McCormick (2019), who claimed more attention is paid to human models on websites selling clothes.
-The possible reason for this inconsistency is that the human models in the mentioned research are in the upper half of the website.
-Still, in the present study, all the models are in the lower half (Figure 1).
-There seems to be competition between images with higher positions and images with human models on Majid's website to attract customers' attention.
-In the meantime, images with higher positions have performed better in attracting customers' visual attention.
+In addition, the results of the current research showed that the visual attention of customers to the information of sports products (T-shirts) in rows 1 and 2 is more than in row 3.
+This finding is consistent with the research results of Espigares-Jurado et al. (2020), Muñoz-Leiva et al. (2021) as well as Sulikowski et al. (2021) indicating that more visual attention is paid to the images at the top of the website rather than to those at the bottom of the website, and is inconsistent with the research results of Schröter et al. (2021) as well as Boardman & Mccormick (2019), who claimed more attention is paid to human models on websites selling clothes.
+Among the possible reasons for this inconsistency, it can be mentioned that the human models in the mentioned research are located in the upper half of the website, but in the present study, all the models are located in the lower half of the website (Figure 1).
+In fact, it seems that there is a competition between images with higher positions and images with higher positions have been able to perform better in attracting the visual attention of customers.

 It should be mentioned that no statistically significant difference was found between the customers' visual attention to row 4 compared to other rows (rows 1 to 3).
-This finding shows the importance of the last row of products, indicating no difference between customers' visual attention to the information on sports T-shirts in row 4 compared to other rows.
-The downward trend of customers' visual attention stops in the last row and is associated with a relatively insignificant increase.
-In this regard, Gidlöf et al.'s research (2017) showed that products of any quality and popularity are more likely to be purchased if placed on the lower and upper shelves instead of the middle shelves.
-Therefore, paying equal attention to the top and bottom rows on Majid's websites is consistent with the research findings.
-The research results of Lagun & Lalmas (2016) on online news sites also clearly showed that most users read articles from top to bottom, and some scroll up before leaving the page.
-Therefore, it seems that the relative increase in the customers' visual attention in the last row of the website means that the customers scroll up again to find the sports T-shirt they want.

-Meanwhile, researchers have found that the laboratory is different from the participant's natural environment, and the research findings are influenced by the tasks and laboratory environment of the research (Djamasbi et al., 2010).
-The results of the study of Pieters & Wedel (2004) also indicated that the visual attention of consumers is affected by the test tasks.
+This finding shows the special importance of the last row of products indicating that there is no difference between customers' visual attention to the information of sports T-shirts in row 4 compared to other rows.
+In fact, the downward trend of customers' visual attention stops in the last row and is associated with a relatively insignificant increase.
+In this regard, the results of Gidlöf et al.'s research (2017) showed that products of any quality and special popularity are more likely to be purchased if they are placed on the lower and upper shelves instead of the middle shelves.
+Therefore, paying equal attention to the top row and the bottom row on Majid's website is consistent with the findings of the mentioned research.
+The research results of Lagun and Lalmas (2016) on online news sites also clearly showed that most users read articles from top to bottom and some users scroll up before leaving the page.
+Therefore, it seems that the relative increase in the visual attention of the customers in the last row of the website means that the customers scroll up again to find the sports T-shirt they want.
+Meanwhile, researchers have found that the laboratory is not the participant's natural environment and the research findings are influenced by the tasks and laboratory environment of the research (Djamasbi et al., 2010).
+The results of the research of Pieters and Wedel (2004) also indicated that the visual attention of consumers is affected by the test tasks.
 In the current research, considering the presentation of the online shopping task and the limitations created in the laboratory space (such as browsing and checking the visual attention of customers on a website page), the relative increase in visual attention in row 4 can be justified.